Numerical Conformal bootstrap with Analytic Functionals and Outer Approximation: Product functionals and its action in general dimensions

 This property underlines the linearity of the functional operation, thus facilitating its practical usage in algebraic computations. \item \textbf{Completeness:} Completeness is understood as the ability of a system of functionals to entirely capture the constraints imposed by crossing symmetry.
 Mathematically, this concept can be expressed by the following condition:

 \item \textbf{Positivity:} Every functional $\Omega_i$ in the basis, for each spin channel $L$, should exhibit sign-definiteness, except at most within a compact region neighboring the unitarity bound.
 This condition is crucial for the stability and validity of the inequalities derived from the bootstrap equations\footnote{The previously mentioned requirement for positivity may indeed be more stringent than what is actually necessary.
-In principle, it would suffice to ensure positivity in finite linear combinations of those functionals that dominate in the asymptotic region.
-We generally will also ask for positivity in the asymptotically large spin, but practically this condition seems more subtle. }. \item \textbf{Computability:} The requirement for an efficient algorithm that can precisely compute the value of each functional is a practical necessity, ensuring that our numerical computations are not only feasible but also reliable. \end{enumerate}
+In principle, it would suffice to ensure the positivity of certain finite linear combinations of those functionals in the asymptotic region, including large $\Delta$ and large spin. }. \item \textbf{Computability:} The requirement for an efficient algorithm that can precisely compute the value of each functional is a practical necessity, ensuring that our numerical computations are not only feasible but also reliable. \end{enumerate}

 The above-mentioned conditions form the bedrock principles that guide the construction and usage of numerical bootstrap problems, ensuring that the entire process is both mathematically robust and computationally feasible.
 The swapping condition, initially discussed by \cite{Qiao:2017lkv}, is particularly specialized for conformal bootstrap among these considerations.